 But in this case Orlowski is actually wrong (my Burchill is quite often wrong too).
 Twitter is self-evidently home to a million Pooters: eager nobodies telling the world about their lovely sandwiches or their new sandals or their slight colds but they’re not important.

-Twitter’s important because it’s a genuinely new mode of communication and it has characteristics that are going to be important for all the other forms of communication so we should make sure we study it carefully before we trash it:
+Twitter’s important because it at least suggests a genuinely new mode of communication and it has characteristics that are going to be important for all the other forms of communication so we should make sure we study it carefully before we trash it:

 - It’s cyberspace.
 Honestly, it is.
 I’ve written about this before but switching on Twitter in the morning is the closest to jacking in that I’ve yet seen.
 As you come online you become present to tens or hundreds of people (thousands if you’re super-popular) and the people you follow likewise become present to you.
 The minute-to-minute experiences, feelings, knowledge and opinions of all those people become available to you for the duration of your session but all those other people don’t press in on you or aggravate you (it’s not like The Matrix, there’s no actual risk to life).
 In fact, unless you’re paying attention you won’t know they’re there at all (and it’s a lot less painful than getting a jack-plug fitted).